VasilisPoulos/tangibles-recognition/README.md

 source tang_env.sh
 ```

-This will create a python environment in the same directory as the script
+This will create a python environment in the same directory as the python script
 with all the required libraries installed.

 Or, do the same process manually: